rue-a/provo/README.md

 )
 ```

-Every parameter of the link method accepts lists of according PROV-O objects as well as single objects.
-Also, every time the link method is called, it checks if there is a resulting _wasInformedBy_ property that needs to be added to the graph (and adds it if so).
+Every parameter of the link method can be set as list of according PROV-O objects or as single object.
+Every time the link method is called, it checks if there is a resulting _wasInformedBy_ property that needs to be added to the graph (and adds it).
 This auto-inferencing of the ```link```-method can and should be deactivated when constructing large graphs ( ```g.link(..., inference = False) ```).

-Additionally, every _Activity_ can be assigned a start and end time.
-The format of this time has to be a python ```datetime``` object:
+Additionally, every _Activity_ can be assigned with a start time and an end time.
+The time parameters have to be encoded as python ```datetime``` objects:

 ```python
 from datetime import datetime